mattcroat/joy-of-code/posts/sveltekit-for-beginners/sveltekit-for-beginners.md

 You get the tweet id from the form and turn it into a number after which you remove it from the database. 🧹

 Because **POST** is used for **DELETE** a 303 redirect status is used that means it doesn't link to a new resource.

-> 🐿️ You can't use `delete` as the function name because it's a reserved word in JavaScript.

 ## Liking a Tweet